BDgraph: An R Package for Bayesian Structure Learning in Graphical Models: Introduction

-In Section \ref{sec:get started} we illustrate the user interface of the \textbf{BDgraph} package.
+In Section \ref{sec:get started} we illustrate the user interface of the \pkg{BDgraph} package.
 In Section \ref{sec:method} we explain some methodological background of the package.
 In this regard, in Section \ref{subsec:GGMs} we briefly explain the Bayesian framework for Gaussian graphical models for continuous data.
 In Section \ref{subsec:GCGMs} we briefly describe the Bayesian framework in the Gaussian copula graphical models for data that do not follow the Gaussianity assumption, such as non-Gaussian continuous, discrete or mixed data.
-In Section \ref{sec:BDgraph} we describe the main functions implemented in the \textbf{BDgraph} package.
+In Section \ref{sec:BDgraph} we describe the main functions implemented in the \pkg{BDgraph} package.
 In addition, we explain the user interface and the performance of the package by a simple simulation example.
-Section \ref{sec:simulation study} includes an extensive simulation study to evaluate the performance of the Bayesian methods implemented in the \textbf{BDgraph}, as well as to compare them with alternative approaches which are available in the {\tt R} package \textbf{huge}.
-In Section \ref{sec:real data}, using the functions implemented in the \textbf{BDgraph} package, we study two actual datasets.
+In Section \ref{sec:real data}, using the functions implemented in the \pkg{BDgraph} package, we study two actual datasets.